UnicomAI/UnicomBenchmark/CHiSafetyBench/README.md

 ## Introduction

-- China Unicom AI Innovation Center releases a large-scale model safety dataset, which is designed based on the standard "Basic security requirements for generative artificial intelligence service" issued by the Chinese government on February 29, 2024.
-It covers 5 major areas and 31 categories of risk types, as illustrated in the diagram below.
-- The safety dataset comprises two types of data: risk content identification and refusal to answer.
-- Risk content identification data contains 1,861 multiple-choice questions (the data will continue to increase dynamically).
-The accuracy of the large model's selection is used to evaluate its ability to perceive and detect risky content.
-  - Refusal to answer data includes 462 questions that require a refusal to answer (the data will continue to increase dynamically).
-The large model's ability to identify risky questions and refuse to answer is assessed based on whether it refuses to respond.
-- This dataset is evaluated on 12 mainstream SOTA Chinese large models, assessing their risk identification and refusal to answer capabilities.
+CHiSafetyBench is a dedicated safety benchmark for evaluating LLMs’ capabilities in identifying risky content and refusing answering risky questions in Chinese contexts.
+CHiSafetyBench incorporates a dataset that covers a hierarchical Chinese safety taxonomy consisting of 5 risk areas and 31 categories.
+This dataset comprises two types of tasks: multiple-choice questions and question-answering, evaluating LLMs from the perspectives of risk content identification and the ability to refuse answering risky questions respectively.

+1) We collect and open-source the first Chinese hierarchical safety assessment dataset, which comprises two types of task data: multiple-choice questions(MCQ) and question-answering(QA).
+Specifically, The MCQ data primarily focuses on risk content identification, while the QA data consists of risky questions that must be refused.
+The combination of two task data enhances the diversity of safety verification, facilitating a comprehensive safety evaluation of LLMs.

+2) We propose an automatic evaluation method based on LLMs, facilitating cost-effective and efficient testing of model safety detection and defense capabil- ities, significantly reducing the burden of human evaluation.

+3) We conduct a comprehensive safety evaluation of 12 SOTA Chinese LLMs.
+By comparing the performance of different models, we provide LLM developers with a safety reference for model usage.

 ![figure1](./images/figure1.png)